Jeremiah Chapter 2

-The Lord, by the prophet, having observed his great kindness to this people, what they were unto him, and what a regard he had for them, proceeds to scold them with their ingratitude, and requires an attention to what he was about to say; all are called upon, because, all were guilty.
-This respects the two tribes of Judah and Benjamin, and the several families in them.
+The LORD, by the prophet, having observed His great kindness to this people, what they were unto Him, and what regard He had for them, proceeds to scold them for their ingratitude, and requires their attention to what He was about to say; all are called upon, because they were guilty.
+This concerns the two tribes of Judah and Benjamin, and the several families in them.
 The ten tribes had been long carried captive.

 This message was sent to God’s people.
-This message was not for the heathen world.
-They are cautioned to listen carefully.
+It was not for the heathen world.
+The Israelites are cautioned to listen carefully.

 Jeremiah 2:5 “Thus saith the LORD, What iniquity have your fathers found in me, that they are gone far from me, and have walked after vanity, and are become vain?”